Katskhi Monastery: History

 The Katskhi monastery is located in the medieval district of Argveti, later part of Imereti.
 It was built in honor of the Holy Trinity at the behest of the late 10th-century nobleman Rati, of the house of Liparitids (Baguashi), who settled down in Argveti c.
 988 after losing his stronghold of Kldekari to the Georgian Bagratids.
 The construction was completed around 1010–1014 in the reign of King Bagrat III of Georgia as suggested by a tympanum inscription over the south-western entrance.
 In the following centuries, Katskhi served as a familial abbey and burial ground for the Liparitids.
 According to the Georgian chronicles, the once-powerful Liparit IV was buried there after his death in exile in the Byzantine Empire.

 After the downfall of the Liparitid dynasty in the 11th century, the Katskhi monastery fell into oblivion.
 It reemerged from obscurity early in the 16th century, when Katskhi was granted by Bagrat III of Imereti to Prince Abulaskhar Amirejibi, who renovated the church and restored it to Christian use as the monastery of the Savior.
-By 1627, Katskhi appears in possession of the princely family of Abashidze, a member of which attained to the crown of Imereti as George VI from 1702 to 1707 and was buried at the Katskhi monastery after his death in exile in Tbilisi.
+By 1627, Katskhi appears in possession of the princely family of Abashidze, a member of which attained to the crown of Imereti as George V of Imereti from 1702 to 1707 and was buried at the Katskhi monastery after his death in exile in Tbilisi.
 The monastery was closed down by the Soviet authorities in 1924 and became functional again in 1990.

 The Katskhi monastery was also a vibrant center of Christian culture.
 Surviving medieval icons and manuscripts formerly held at Katskhi are preserved in the museums of Tbilisi.